An accessible PDF with track changes showing all proposed changes is at the bottom of the page.

-(1) To petition to have an XF grade changed to an “F” (0.0), a student must submit a written request to the dean.
+(1) To petition to have an XF grade changed to an “F” (0.0), a student must submit a written request tothe AVP.
 Requests will generally not be considered unless the following conditions are met:

 (a) At least one year has passed since the XF grade was entered;

-(b) The student has had no other violations of academic integrity standards; and
+(b) The student has had no other violations of academic integrity standards since the XF;

-(c) The student has successfully completed a university sponsored noncredit seminar on academic integrity; or, for a person no longer enrolled at the university, an equivalent educational activity as determined by the AIB.
+(c) The student has successfully completed a university sponsored noncredit seminar on academic integrity; or, for a person no longer enrolled at the university, an equivalent educational activity as determined by the AIB; and

-(2) The dean will review the case and may consult with the referring instructor or academic unit head who originally reported the violation(s).
-If the dean denies the request, the student may submit a new request one year later.
+(2) The AVP will review the case and may consult with the referring instructor or academic unit head who originally reported the violation(s).
+If the AVP denies the request, the student may submit a new request one year later.